laderast/gradual_shiny/readme.md

 01) Getting the basics down
 02) What are reactives for?
+03) Observe/isolate/update
-03) Tooltips and graph interactivity
+04A) Tooltips and graph interactivity
-04) Observe/isolate/update
+04B) Tooltips the plotly way
 05) Where to go next

 ## Requirements